Instructions for New Degree Students accepted in joint application

 2. Register for the academic year

-Please note that if you are required to pay the tuition fee, registration is not possible before the tuition fee is paid.
+- Please note that if you are required to pay the tuition fee, registration is not possible before the tuition fee is paid.
 Instructions for tuition fee payment are sent in a separate email.
 If you do not pay the tuition fee and register as instructed, you will lose your study entitlement.

 - completion of military service or civilian service in Finland,